-Though there is the occasional classic tongue-tie that requires a scissors frenotomy, many of our babies are referred for oral surgery, including for expensive and painful laser oral surgery under the upper lip and tongue, for common breastfeeding problems and related unsettled behaviour.
-This surgery is justified by outdated biomechanical models of infant suck, or by methodologically weak (that is, biased) research which providers claim as ‘proof’ of the benefits.5 Australia’s most well-known breastfeeding education organisations continue to showcase studies or audits which are full of methodological flaws (that is, bias) to health professionals, as proof of the benefits of frenotomy in the absence of classic tongue-tie.
+Though there is the occasional classic tongue-tie that requires a scissors frenotomy, many babies are referred for oral surgery under the upper lip and tongue for common breastfeeding problems and related unsettled behaviour.
+The Canadian baby had been referred because of shallow latch, pain with breastfeeding, fussiness, possets after feeds, and open mouth rest posture.
+Surgical intervention is justified by outdated biomechanical models of infant suck, or by methodologically weak (that is, biased) research which providers claim as ‘proof’ of the benefits.(8) Australia’s most well-known breastfeeding education organisations continue to showcase studies or audits which contain serious methodological flaws (that is, bias) as proof of the benefits of frenotomy in the absence of classic tongue-tie.

-The international frenotomy industry is lucrative, and powerful, and exercises control over dissenting practitioners’ income through social media lists of ‘tongue-tie friendly’ or ‘tongue-tie competent’ professionals, alongside condemnation of those incompetent, breastfeeding-ignorant professionals who ‘miss’ the tongue and upper lip-tie.
-Because of the lack of control that can be exercised across international borders, someone like myself who has spoken out about the anatomically inaccurate and clinically unhelpful diagnosis of ‘posterior tongue-tie’ or the anatomically inaccurate belief that ‘behind every classic tongue-tie there is a posterior tongue-tie’ or the pathologizing of normal labia frenula as ‘upper lip-ties’ can be defamed by overseas personalities who have huge followings, without consequence.6-8
+The international frenotomy industry is lucrative, and powerful, and exercises control over dissenting practitioners’ income through social media lists of ‘tongue-tie friendly’ or ‘tongue-tie competent’ professionals, alongside condemnation of breastfeeding-ignorant professionals who ‘miss’ the tongue or upper lip-tie.
+Because of the lack of regulation across international borders, someone like myself who has spoken out about the anatomically inaccurate and clinically unhelpful diagnosis of ‘posterior tongue-tie’ or the anatomically inaccurate belief that ‘behind every classic tongue-tie there is a posterior tongue-tie’ or the pathologizing of normal labia frenula as ‘upper lip-ties’ can be defamed by overseas personalities who have huge followings, without consequence.(9-11)

-Recently, an organisation I’ve belonged to for many years, Lactation Consultants of Australia and New Zealand, agreed to circulate a paid advertisement of our Masterclasses offering education in a new approach to breastfeeding support which does not require oral surgery for babies (unless there is a classic tongue-tie) - and then two days later sent an email of retraction to all members, instructing them to delete it, falsely claiming our Masterclasses violated their by-laws.
+In 2019, any organisation I’ve belonged to for many years, Lactation Consultants of Australia and New Zealand, agreed to circulate a paid advertisement of our Masterclasses offering education in a new approach to breastfeeding support which does not require oral surgery for babies (unless there is a classic tongue-tie) - and then two days later sent an email of retraction to all members, instructing them to delete it, falsely claiming our Masterclasses violated the WHO International Code of Marketing Breastmilk Substitutes!
 When a highly respected academic and leader like Professor Laurence Walsh AO, who first taught Australian dentists to use laser technologies, raised concerns about tongue-tie and fringe science on SBS’s ‘The Feed’, the practice manager and husband of a dentist who appeared on that same program wrote on a tongue-tie professionals’ Facebook page that ‘perhaps in his advancing years [Professor Walsh] is losing the plot.’

 Parents dealing with the distress of breastfeeding problems and related unsettled infant behaviour typically do not need to take their babies to dentists or others who perform frenotomy.
-But they often need help beyond what is on offer from our breastfeeding support professionals.
-The research demonstrates that current approaches to latch and positioning are often ineffective,9-11 and may even sometimes, paradoxically, cause nipple damage.12 No-one is to blame - clinical breastfeeding support remains a research frontier, rarely prioritised, for historical reasons, by funding bodies.
+But unfortunately they often need help beyond what is offered by their breastfeeding support professionals.
+The research demonstrates that current approaches to latch and positioning are often ineffective,(12-14) and may even sometimes, paradoxically, cause nipple damage.(15) Clinical breastfeeding support remains a research frontier, rarely prioritised, for historical reasons, by funding bodies.

-But it did seem to me when I first began to publish about the inappropriateness of oral surgery for breastfeeding babies in the absence of classic tongue-tie, that I also had a moral responsibility to do my very best to bring to breastfeeding women an effective therapeutic alternative.
-Now, our Neuroprotective Developmental Care offers a gestalt approach to breastfeeding built on a new biomechanical model of infant suck and swallow derived from ultrasound studies.13, 14 Day by day, in the clinic over many years now, I have watched breastfeeding relationships transform with careful fit and hold work based on the gestalt biomechanical model and a neuroprotective developmental care approach to complex, breastfeeding-related problems.
-Without surgery.
-Without pharmaceuticals.
+But it did seem to me when I first began to publish about the inappropriateness of oral surgery for breastfeeding babies in the absence of classic tongue-tie, that I also had a moral responsibility to do my very best to bring to breastfeeding women effective therapeutic alternatives.
+Now, our Neuroprotective Developmental Care offers a gestalt approach to breastfeeding developed from clinical experience and a new biomechanical model of infant suck and swallow derived from ultrasound, vacuum, and MRI studies.(16-18) Day by day, in the clinic over many years now, I have watched breastfeeding relationships transform with careful fit and hold work based on the gestalt biomechanical model and a neuroprotective developmental care approach to complex, breastfeeding-related problems, without surgery and without pharmaceuticals.

 If we want to minimise the chance of human factor error causing harm to our breastfeeding babies then we, as breastfeeding support professionals and advocates, need to get serious about understanding how to interpret evidence and identify bias.
 We need to treat dissenting colleagues with respect and listen to their point of view – we need to invite them in, rather than attack them or close ranks and exclude them!
-We need funding bodies to invest in innovation and high calibre research.
-This is how we will minimise unnecessary procedures and reduce human factor error.
+We need funding bodies to invest in innovation and high calibre research concerning clinical breastfeeding support.
+This is how we will minimise unnecessary surgery in our baby’s sensitive little mouths, and reduce human factor error.

 1. Russ AL, Fairbanks RJ, Karsh B-T, Militello LG, Saleem JJ, Wears RL.
 The science of human factors: separating fact from fiction.
 BMJ Quality and Safety.
 2013;22(802-808).